Lithium: Hard-rock deposits

-Since 2018 the Democratic Republic of Congo is known to have the largest lithium spodumene hard-rock deposit in the world.
-The deposit located in Manono, DRC, may hold up to 1.5 billion tons of lithium spodumene hard-rock.
-The two largest pegmatites (known as the Carriere de l'Este Pegmatite and the Roche Dure Pegmatite) are each of similar size or larger than the famous Greenbushes Pegmatite in Western Australia.
-Thus, the Democratic Republic of Congo is expected to be a significant supplier of lithium to the world with its high grade and low impurities.
+In 2018 the Democratic Republic of Congo (DRC) was estimated to have the world's largest lithium spodumene resource.
+The Manono deposit may hold up to 1.5 billion tons of spodumene.
+The two largest pegmatite deposits (the Carriere de l'Este Pegmatite and the Roche Dure Pegmatite) are each of similar size or larger than the Greenbushes Pegmatite in Western Australia.
+Thus, the DRC could become a significant supplier.

-On 16 July 2018 2.5 million tonnes of high-grade lithium resources and 124 million pounds of uranium resources were found in the Falchani hard rock deposit in the region Puno, Peru.

-In 2020, Australia granted Major Project Status (MPS) to the Finniss Lithium Project for a strategically important lithium deposit: an estimated 3.45 million tonnes (Mt) of mineral resource at 1.4 percent lithium oxide.
+On 16 July 2018 2.5 Mt of high-grade lithium resources and 124 million pounds of uranium resources were found in the Falchani deposit in Puno, Peru.
+In 2020, Australia granted Major Project Status (MPS) to the Finniss Lithium Project: an estimated 3.45 Mt (Mt) of mineral resource at 1.4 percent lithium oxide.
 Operational mining began in 2022.

-The Pampean Pegmatite Province in Argentina is known to have a total of at least 200,000 tons of spodumene with lithium oxide (Li_{2}O) grades varying between 5 and 8 wt %.
+The Pampean Pegmatite Province in Argentina holds at least 200,000 tons of spodumene with lithium oxide (Li_{2}O) grades varying between 5 and 8 wt %.

-In Russia the largest lithium deposit Kolmozerskoye is located in Murmansk region.
-In 2023, Polar Lithium, a joint venture between Nornickel and Rosatom, has been granted the right to develop the deposit.
-The project aims to produce 60,000 tonnes of lithium carbonate and hydroxide per year and plans to reach full design capacity by 2030.
+Russia's largest lithium deposit Kolmozerskoye is located in Murmansk region.
+In 2023, Polar Lithium, a Nornickel and Rosatom joint venture held the right to develop the deposit.
+The project aims to produce 60,000 tonnes of lithium carbonate and hydroxide per year by 2030.

 Other sources

-Another potential source of lithium as of 2012 was identified as the leachates of geothermal wells, which are carried to the surface.
-Recovery of this type of lithium has been demonstrated in the field; the lithium is separated by simple filtration.
+Another potential source is geothermal well leachates, which are carried to the surface.
+The lithium is separated by filtration.
 Reserves are more limited than those of brine reservoirs and hard rock.